 I was lucky enough to return here a few times on house sits after my road trip, so I’ve explored the area really well.
 To find out what to do there, check out this blog post:

 Batemans Bay to Jervis Bay: 108km – 1 hr 25 min

 There’s very little backpacker accommodation in Jervis Bay unless you’re camping.
 The cheap Airbnb I stayed in is no longer running, and it’s mostly pricey holiday cottages and hotels there.

 Jervis Bay Holiday Park – this holiday park in Huskisson has budget cabins starting at $90 which would be quite cheap between a few of you.

-You could also have a look through Airbnb options.
-Here’s my link to get $55 off Airbnb on your first stay.
+You can also have a look through Airbnb options.
+Here’s my discount link if you haven’t signed up already:

 Wollongong is the third-largest city in New South Wales and has great beaches, plenty of restaurants and a mountainous backdrop.
 It’s a busy city with a big university and plenty to do, so worth exploring if you’re not in a rush to get to Sydney.

 Kiama: A lovely seaside town with beautiful beaches and a very famous blowhole!